 Brittany at The Trading Travelers

 Our most disappointing travel destination would most definitely be Brussels, Belgium.
 I’d like to chalk it up to high expectations, but we had actually already prepared ourselves that it wasn’t the city of choice for most when visiting Belgium.
 Even still, it made sense for us to stopover for the night before heading onto Bruges.
 However, even one day proved to be too much for us.
 After spending just a few hours exploring the more grungy than charming old town and taking a snapshot of the underwhelming Manneken Pis, we headed back to our room and used the rest of the day to catch up on blog posts.
 We just didn’t get that whimsical vibe like we imagined it would have and it wasn’t the most welcoming city.
 We actually felt unsafe walking around outside of the main square.
 We later had a short stopover in Antwerp and it was much more what we imagined Belgium to be.
 We immediately wished we had allotted more time to spend there.

 Lindsey Hodder at Chasing The Wild

 I went to Bruges, Belgium, for the Christmas Markets.
 A quaint little city, Christmas Markets that I was repeatedly assured were one of the best in Europe – what could go wrong?
-I’m not sure if it was an off-year, or whether my expectations were over-hyped, but the markets were… less… than what I expected.
+I’m not sure if it was an off-year, or whether my expectations were over-hyped, but the markets were… less… then what I expected.
 Smaller, not as vibrant as I’d hoped.
 This was further cemented when I happened to see the Edinburgh Christmas Markets.
 Bruges – and it’s Christmas Markets – were lovely, but not what I’d call some of the best in Europe.